chavilaw/project/README.md

 ## Product background and objectives

-Concept: system for detecting emergency situations for a user in a wheelchair (elderly, disabled, etc.).
+Concept: System for detecting emergency situations for a user in a wheelchair (elderly, disabled, etc.).

-Two devices: one in the wheelchair (embedded seat pad), other one wearable (on wrist?)
+Two devices: One on a wheelchair (embedded seat pad), other one wearable (on wrist?)

 Wheelchair unit detects person sitting and barometric pressure, connects to wearable device via BLE and to the Internet via WiFi.

-Wearable device detects heart rate and barometric pressure.
-Connects to chair unit via BLE.
+Wearable device detects heart rate and barometric pressure which then calculates the change of height.
+Connects to chair unit via Wi-Fi.

 ## Webpage design and programming